maxdexh/scratchbar/README.md

 It displays the following parts of the environment, if available:
 - Hyprland Workspaces (PRs for other desktops welcome)
-- Energy information using the `UPower` dbus interface (only on battery)
+- Energy information using the `UPower` dbus interface (only shown on battery)
 - Power profiles using the `UPower.PowerProfiles` dbus interface
 - System tray icons `StatusNotifierWatcher` dbus interface for the system tray
 - Audio Information using `libpulseaudio`.
 Changes are applied through the `pactl` command